 Thanks again for all of your support, Sharif and the BE Podcast Crew

-Unpacking complex trauma 21 July 2021
+Unpacking complex trauma

-Complex trauma– the impact of early life, repeated trauma and loss often involving trusted relationships
+Complex trauma – the impact of early life, repeated trauma and loss often involving trusted relationships

 Youth Health Forums (YHFs) are stimulating, half-day forums that cover a wide range of adolescent health and wellbeing issues, appealing to health, education, community, welfare professionals and students.
 The Forum provides an opportunity for attendees to meet, update knowledge and skills, exchange information and strengthen the youth health network, in order to provide the best possible support for young people in NSW.